Riada125/Project-1/README.md

 ## Challenges
-- This was my first frontend JavaScript project and assembling all of my knowledge on arrays, control flow, functions, timeouts and intervals and applying them to an entirely blank canvas for the first time was without doubt the biggest challenge faced.
+- This was my first front-end JavaScript project and assembling all of my knowledge on arrays, control flow, functions, timeouts and intervals and applying them to an entirely blank canvas for the first time was without doubt the biggest challenge faced.
 In places, the code is lengthy and a little unwieldy, but I have deliberately left much of it like this as way of referencing my ability and understanding at the time of creation (the project was set with a one-week timeframe).
 I've progressed a lot since completing this project.

 - Moving the alien ships was the single biggest technical challenge.
-It took me a little while to understand how to correctly define my left and right walls - and tackling the problem of ships moving into each other was a particularly engrossing challenge!
+It took me a little while to understand how to correctly define my left and right walls - and tackling the problem of ships moving into each other was a particularly engaging challenge!

 ## Victories
 - Adding the Death Star was surprisingly easy to implement once I had planned the logic.
 I was surprised and delighted when it appeared and worked as expected on the first attempt.
-This taught me a lot about planning and structuring my code coherently in advance.
+This taught me a lot about planning and structuring my code coherently in advance, rather than just typing and hoping.

 - I'm pleased with the look and feel of the game in terms of its appearance and the sounds and the satisfaction of removing enemy ships.